Skip to content

 What Are Macronutrients and What Are Their Roles?

 Macronutrients are the nutrients the body requires in large amounts to provide energy and support structure and function.
 They are the three primary building blocks of any diet: carbohydrates, proteins, and fats.
-A Registered Dietitian (RDN) would also classify dietary fiber as a key component to consider.
-While this article focuses on these components, you can explore the broader definition and characteristics of dry fruits here.
+Registered Dietitians also classify dietary fiber as a key component to consider.

 • Carbohydrates: The body’s primary and most efficient source of energy.
 They are broken down into glucose to fuel cells, tissues, and organs.